How do I arrange a baptism?

 Who can baptised?

-As God’s love extends to all then all people can be baptized.
-At St. Albright’s we welcome everyone, whether you are a regular churchgoer or not.
+As God’s love extends to all then all people can be baptised.
+At St Albright’s we welcome everyone, whether you are a regular churchgoer or not.
 What is important is the commitment to bring up your child in the Christian faith, and that is why the godparents themselves need to be baptised.
 At every baptism parents and godparents declare their Christian faith and promise help the child to follow Jesus.
 Also, the rest of the congregation then promises to support, encourage and pray for them.
 If you want to find out more about Christianity there are plenty of opportunities at St Albright’s, from our regular Sunday services to various discussion and support groups.
 Please ask the Priest in Charge about them.

 How do I start?

 You should give some thought to who you would like to act as godparents.
 Normally there are three for each child, but you can have as many as you like.
 As already mentioned, they need to be baptised and willing to take on the responsibility of ensuring that your child is brought up to know about and to follow Jesus.

 The Baptism service

-This normally takes place during the Sunday morning service on the third Sunday of the month at 10.30 am.
+This normally takes place during the Sunday morning service on the third Sunday of the month at 10.30am.
 This is so that the congregation can welcome your child into the family of the church.
 When you meet the minister you will be taken though the order of service, but, very briefly, it consists of the following:-